RealTime CEO

 Date: 04-09-2017

-Category: Uncategorized, Core Management Principles, Fiscal Focus
+Category: Fiscal Focus, Core Management Principles, Uncategorized

-Tags: Fiscal Focus, Core Management Principles
+Tags: Core Management Principles, Fiscal Focus

 Fiscal Focus is the plain English measurement module of RealTimeCEO.
 In our Fiscal Focus blog we looked at the Fiscal Focus pyramid, which describes the two main business aims: to generate return and to generate cash flow.
 In this blog we will discuss cash flow, which is the lifeblood of your business.
 Some people say to me, “Cash flow’s fine, Nick, but what about profit?
 That’s what really important.”
 Well, let me put this analogy to you.
 Profit is like food to business, which is important.
 But cash flow is like oxygen.
 You can go without food for a while but how long can you go without oxygen?